Hi and Welcome to this digital education in Vocean and its platform.

 The Matrix Widget

 The next widget we are going to talk about is the Matrix.
-The main purpose of the Matrix is to visualize the ideas in comparison to their properties.
+The main purpose of the Matrix is to visualize the ideas in comparison to each other in terms of their properties.

 We can also see a few ideas having an outline.
 These are ideas that have been selected in the “Selection mode”.
 Another useful thing about the Matrix is that you can zoom in on a cluster of ideas to more closely compare them to each other.